Norfolk Glamping

 Oxborough offers plenty of walking and hiking opportunities out in Norfolk's open fresh air.
 Close by you can join The Peddars Way Long Distance Linear Walk, in Swaffham at the Iconic Castle Acre Priory and Castle.
 With Thetford forest on your doorstep, you will be able to spend your days out in nature exploring this very special park of Norfolk.

 mYminiBreak Go Wild Glamping is in a well-known national trust area and is a mecha for bird-watching enthusiasts.
-Offering safari tents, yurts, wigwams & bell tents as well as traditional camping in a nearby secondary field, campfire and dog friendly, the perfect spot to get back to the wild.
+Offering saffi tents, yurts, wigwams & bell tents as well as traditional camping in a nearby secondary field, campfire and dog friendly, the perfect spot to get back to the wild.

+Located in Holt, our beautiful mYminiBreak Norfolk Glamping Holt Hollow site is in a secluded Hollow looking out over a small lake on the edge of a country park is a lovely location to camp.
+Within easy reach of the Norfolk Coast Road for Cley, Blakeney, Sheringham and Cromer.
 Jump on the North Norfolk Railway steam train to take you through the countryside by steam to Sheringham, is a great treat for kids and adults alike.
 Thursford is only 10 minute drive, a fantastic museum and events venue hosting the world-famous Thursford Spectacular.
-Offering camping to all tents, vehicles and large groups and Glamping Shepherds Huts & Glamping Bell Tents, this is a site not to miss!
+Offering camping to all tents, vehicles and large groups and Glamping Shepherds Huts & Glamping Bell Tents, this is a site not to miss

 Why go Glamping in Norfolk?